 Description of the function: Assigning or re-assigning a Sponsoring Organization for a gTLD registry.
 ICANN verifies that all requests related to the delegation and redelegation of gTLDs are consistent with the procedures developed by ICANN.
 In making a delegation or redelegation recommendation ICANN must provide documentation in the form of a Delegation and Redelegation Report verifying that ICANN followed its own policy framework including specific documentation demonstrating how the process provided the opportunity for input from relevant stakeholders and was supportive of the global public interest.

-Customers of the function: gTLD registries
+Customers of the function: gTLD registries.

 What registries are involved in providing the function: Root Zone, Root Zone WHOIS database.

-Overlaps or interdependencies: Policy for entries in the root zone are determined both by the ICANN policy setting mechanisms (e.g. for ccTLDs and gTLDs), and by the IETF standardisation process (e.g. for specially reserved names)
+Overlaps or interdependencies: Policy for entries in the root zone are determined both by the ICANN policy setting mechanisms (e.g., for ccTLDs and gTLDs), and by the IETF standardisation process (e.g., for specially reserved names).

 Redelegation and Operation of the .INT TLD (NTIA IANA Functions Contract: C.2.9.4)